Andy Casler – General Manager

 After graduating, Jae moved to Amherst, MA.
 When he wasn’t stuck in a greenhouse working as a research assistant at Amherst College, he spent the majority of his waking hours climbing at CRG Hadley.

-More recently, he joined the CRG team in Glastonbury, CT.
+All of that climbing time at CRG Hadley led Jae to start working at CRG Glastonbury.
 When he’s not working at the gym, you can find him climbing there and talking beta with all the other climbers!

 Adam Constantilos – Comp.
 Team Head Coach